hwelsters/wisdom-of-crowd-llm/README.md

 # **Wisdom of the Crowd on LLMs**

-LLM used in this experiment: `ChatGPT gpt-0301-01`
+***

-## **Abstract**
+## **I. Abstract**
-In various problem domains, there have been observed instances in which the aggregate opinions of a group outperforms the opinions of any constituent individual.
-As such, in this experiment, we analyze the aggregate performance of a single LLM over multiple nondeterministic runs.
-We do this by performing a majority vote on the numbers that appear in the final answer.
+In various problem domains, it has been observed that the aggregate opinions of a group often outperform the results of any one individual in the group.
+We study the aggregate performance of a commercially available LLM known as ChatGPT across multiple nondeterministic runs by using majority voting.
+Later on, we propose various election methods for selecting the best response from the various sample solutions.
 For example, given the following solutions
 | Solution 1 | Solution 2 | Solution 3 |
 | --- | --- | --- |